NBISweden/EGA-SE-user-docs/bigpicture.md

 # The automated way

-The first and recommended one,uses the sda-cli tool developed by the Swedish Big Picture team.
+The first and recommended one, uses the sda-cli tool developed by the Swedish Big Picture team.
 This solution can be used in any system with internet access and only requires downloading a binary file from [here](https://github.com/NBISweden/sda-cli/releases).
 This way is recommended for regular users, as well as for systems where the user lacks installation rights.
 Detailed instructions can be found [here](https://github.com/NBISweden/sda-cli/).

 # The manual way